What about academics?

 Technology is used as a tool to enhance children’s work and creativity in the older grades.
-Media literacy, digital citizenship and cyber civics (online safety and ethics) are essential as students enter pre-adolescence and will be taught by the 6th grade.
+Media literacy, digital citizenship and cyber civics (online safety and ethics) are essential as students enter pre-adolescence and will be taught in the upper grades.
 In middle school, children begin to do research projects and might use computers in the classroom and as part of their homework.
 Keyboarding will be taught along with research skills.

 Students are not allowed cell phone use during the school day.

-Will students be accepted at any high school? – We want our graduates to be prepared for high school and for life as a teenager!
-We are familiar with the requirements for acceptance at both public and private schools and will work with families by 7th grade to help guide the process as necessary.
-We begin providing more formal letter grades and report card format in 7th and 8th grades to support the high school application process.
-For those interested in private high school, we know students will want to start thinking about the SSAT by spring of 7th grade, and can be a resource for that process as well.
+We want our graduates to be prepared for high school and for life as a teenager!
+We are familiar with the requirements for acceptance at both public and private schools and will work with families by seventh grade to help guide the process as necessary.
+We begin providing more formal letter grades and report card format in seventh and eighth grades to support the high school application process.
+For those interested in private high school, we know students will want to start thinking about the SSAT by spring of seventh grade, and can be a resource for that process as well.

-Would middle school years spent at your school, although fun and engaging, get a child ready for high school? – Yes.
-We expect our students to be prepared academically, and also socially/emotionally.
-We hope students have confidence and creativity and resourcefulness that will support their high school years.
+Yes.
+We expect our students to be prepared academically and also socially/emotionally.
+We hope students have confidence. creativity and resourcefulness that will support their high school years.
 We spend the time necessary to develop the mindset, skill-set and internal architecture for our students to thrive!